thundree/chat-project/src/contexts/README.md

 }
 ```

-## Data Persistence
+## 💾 Data Persistence

-The chat context automatically saves all chats to localStorage whenever the state changes.
-Chats are loaded from localStorage when the app starts, ensuring data persistence across sessions.
+The chat context automatically saves all chats to **IndexedDB** (via Dexie) and user preferences to **localStorage** whenever the state changes.
+Chats are loaded from IndexedDB when the app starts, ensuring data persistence across sessions.
+The system also handles automatic migration from legacy localStorage data.

-## Type Definitions
+## 🎯 TypeScript Support

 All types are available from the context module: